Welcome from the Director

 About the OEC

-The Online Ethics Center (OEC) is maintained by University of Virginia, and directed by Rosalyn W. Berne, Associate Professor, Department of Engineering and Society in the UVA School of Engineering and Applied Sciences.
+The Online Ethics Center (OEC) is maintained by University of Virginia, and directed by Rosalyn W. Berne, Anne Shirley Carter Olsson Professor of Applied Ethics, Department of Engineering and Society in the UVA School of Engineering and Applied Sciences.

 Karin Ellison is a clinical professor in the School of Life Sciences at Arizona State University (ASU).
 As Co-PI of the current grant funding for the Online Ethics Center, she supports the development of webinars, forums, and other interactive components of the site and is overseeing deposing the OEC collection into the UVA digital repository, LibraOpen.
 At ASU, she is the director of the ethics program in the School of Life Sciences and Associate Director of the Center for Biology and Society.

 Kelly Laas is the librarian for the Center for the Study of Ethics in the Professions at the Illinois Institue of Technolgy and a Co-PI of the current grant funding the Online Ethics Center.
 In this role, she develops bibliographies, teaching materials, and other resources for the OEC and manages the Ethics Education Library, a bibliographic database of articles, syllabi, ethics case studies, and other resources for teaching applied ethics in STEMM.
 As Center Librarian at Illinois Tech, she also works with faculty and instructors around the world in developing new ways to integrate ethics into their courses and runs the Ethics Codes Collection, the largest collection of ethical codes and guidelines in the world.

 Derrick Cogburn is a Professor in the International Communication and International Development Programs at American University, with a joint appointment in the Department of Information Technology & Analytics in the Kogod School of Business.
 Additionally, he serves as the founding Executive Director of the AU Institute on Disability and Public Policy (IDPP), is Faculty Co-Director of the Internet Governance Lab (IGL), and is Director of COTELCO the Collaboration Laboratory.